-Reporting mechanism/Responsibility Corruption Gender Rwanda Revenue Authority Its mission is to mobilize revenue for economic development through efficient and equitable services that promote business growth No specific measures to fight against gender based violence or gender based corruption National Commission of the Public Service Provide independent oversight public service recruitment and appeals over grievances, to ensure public servants are selected and supported to act on the highest principles of equity, transparency, good governance and integrity No specific measures to fight against gender based violence or gender based corruption Rwanda Education Board To fast-track education development in Rwanda by enabling education sector growth Gender equality is ensured in schools REB enforces the Girls Education Policy, and emphasizes on affirmative action's known as "positive discrimination" but no specific measures to deal with gender based corruption in schools National Human Rights Commission The Commission has as an objective to investigate and follow-up on human rights violations committed by anyone on the Rwandan territory, especially State organs and individuals under the cover of the State organs as well as any national organisation working in Rwanda The commission deals with violations of human rights cases in general No specific measures to fight against GBV and GBC
+Corruption Gender Its mission is to mobilize revenue for economic development through efficient and equitable services that promote business growth No specific measures to fight against gender based violence or gender based corruption Provide independent oversight public service recruitment and appeals over grievances, to ensure public servants are selected and supported to act on the highest principles of equity, transparency, good governance and integrity No specific measures to fight against gender based violence or gender based corruption To fast-track education development in Rwanda by enabling education sector growth.
+Gender equality is ensured in schools.REB enforces the Girls Education Policy, and emphasizes on affirmative action's known as "positive discrimination" but no specific measures to deal with gender based corruption in schools The Commission has as an objective to investigate and follow-up on human rights violations committed by anyone on the Rwandan territory, especially State organs and individuals under the cover of the State organs as well as any national The commission deals with violations of human rights cases in general No specific measures to fight against GBV and GBC Its mission is to mobilize revenue for economic development through efficient and equitable services that promote business growth Provide independent oversight public service recruitment and appeals over grievances, to ensure public servants are selected and supported to act on the highest principles of equity, transparency, good governance and integrity To fast-track education development in Rwanda by enabling education sector growth.
+The Commission has as an objective to investigate and follow-up on human rights violations committed by anyone on the Rwandan territory, especially State organs and individuals under the cover of the